Eanger Irving Couse Biography | Oil Painting Reproductions

 9-3-1866 Saginaw, USA - 4-26-1936 Albuquerque, USABack to Artist IndexView Artists Paintings

 As a boy, Eanger Irving Couse started drawing members of the Chippewa tribe who lived nearby.
-He attended local schools as a child and continued to work at art.
+He attended neighborhood school as a child and continued practicing his art.

 In 1911 Couse was elected to the National Academy of Design.
-He also became active in the Taos art colony.
-In 1915, Couse was one of the six founding members of the Taos Society of Artists, and was elected first president.
+He also became active in the Taos artist colony.
+In 1915, Couse was one of the six founding members of the Taos Society of Artists and was chosen its first president.

 He Traveled To France.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.